Discover the many secrets of Portuguese cork

 The transformation process begins when the raw material (bark of the cork oak) is extracted from the tree, in an ancestral process that can only be done by specialists.

-After extraction, the cork enters the industrial process passing through various stages depending on its purpose and the quality of the cork.
+After extraction, the cork enters the industrial process passing through various stages depending on its purpose and the cork quality.
 All cork not used directly in the manufacture of final products is transformed, even cork dust is used for co-generation of electricity.

-Although wine and spirits bottles stoppers are perhaps the best-known cork object, today cork is used in many other areas, such as:
+Although wine and spirits bottle stoppers are perhaps the best-known cork object, today cork is used in many other areas, such as:

 Fashion accessories;